bergesinstitute/graf-method/book-3-unit-1.md

     ellos / ellas / ustedes sueñan

-Again, the O changes to UE in all persons except *nosotros* and *vosotros.*
+Again, the O changes to UE in every person except *nosotros* and *vosotros.*

 Here are some common “O to UE” verbs: